NiclasDimitriadis/CppOrderBook/readme.md

 #### requirements:
  - project has been compiled using g++12.1.0 and tested on Ubuntu 22.04.2 LTS
  - compilation requires C++23 support
- - CppOrderBook is intended for a x86_64 platform
+ - CppOrderBook is intended to run on a x86_64 platform

 ---